bing-zhao/grab-aiforsea-safety/README.md

 * `path_of_prediction.csv`: path of the output prediction result, with default at `'../test/my_prediction.csv'`

 ### Format of Prediction Results
-The final prediction results are stored in a `.csv` file following the example label file with two columns [`bookingID`, `prediction`].
+The final prediction results are stored in a `.csv` file following the example label file with three columns [`bookingID`, `prediction`, `prediction_proba`]. `prediction` is the binary outputs with 0s and 1s, while `prediction_proba` is the predicted probability of being positive (e.g. 1).
+The calculation of ROC-AUC is based on probability.

 ## Description of Methodology